minMelody/sddm-sequoia/README.md

 ### Testing

-You can easily try out themes without changing your SDDM config or repeatedly login out using this command:
+You can easily try out themes without changing your SDDM config or repeatedly logging out using this command:

 ```
 $ sddm-greeter --test-mode --theme /path/to/your/theme